Detroit turns island park into COVID-19 memorial garden

 WORLD HEALTH ORGANIZATION

-The head of the World Health Organization warned that opening up societies too quickly amid the coronavirus pandemic is a “recipe for disaster.”
+The head of the World Health Organization warned that reopening societies too quickly is a “recipe for disaster.”

-WHO Director-General Tedros Adhanom Ghebreyesus said that “the more control countries have over the virus, the more they can open up,” and insisted that countries that are serious about opening up must also be serious about suppressing transmission.
+WHO Director-General Tedros Adhanom Ghebreyesus said that “the more control countries have over the virus, the more they can open up.”

-Tedros cited four key points that countries, communities and individuals should focus on: preventing “amplifying events” as the virus thrives on clusters; protecting vulnerable groups; people taking steps individually to protect themselves; and finding, isolating, testing and caring for cases, while tracing and quarantining their contacts.
+Tedros cited four key points that countries, communities and individuals should focus on: preventing “amplifying events” as the virus thrives on clusters; protecting vulnerable groups; people taking steps individually to protect themselves; and finding, isolating, testing and caring for infection cases, while tracing and quarantining their contacts.

 EUROPEAN VACATION

-British authorities say 16 coronavirus cases have been linked to a flight that brought U.K. tourists back from Greece, and all people who were aboard have been told to isolate themselves for two weeks.
+British authorities said 16 coronavirus cases have been linked to a flight that brought U.K. tourists back from Greece.
+All people who were aboard have been told to isolate themselves for two weeks.

-Public Health Wales says it was contacting nearly 200 people who were on the Tui flight from the Greek island of Zante to Cardiff, Wales, last Tuesday.
+Public Health Wales said it was contacting nearly 200 people who were on the Tui flight from the Greek island of Zante to Cardiff, Wales, last Tuesday.

 Gwen Lowe of Public Health Wales said 30 cases of COVID-19 have been confirmed over the last week among people who returned from Zante on several flights and that the number is expected to rise.